pasgabriele/lora-weather-station/External module/README.md

 ## Software
 The External module source code is uploaded in [firmware-external-module](https://github.com/pasgabriele/lora-weather-station/tree/main/External%20module/firmware-external-module) folder.
 The code has been written using [Atom IDE](https://atom.io/) and the [PlatformIO plugin](https://platformio.org/), therefore you can clone this repository directly on the above plaftorm.

+### Description

+All weather data readed from sensors are processed by the External module, inserted in json string (for example `{"temp":27.23, "humi":62.05, "pres":1013.25}`) and sended, via LoRa wireless communication (433Mhz), to the Gateway.

+The External module is fully self powered via 2 li-ion 18650 batteries and a solar panel charger.
+To optimize the batteries life, the External module has been projected to work as following:

+- reads sensors values
+- compones the json string
+- sends the json string to Gateway

+then goes in Deep Sleep mode for a configurable time (default is 5 minutes).
+Of couse, the batteries saving necessity affects the weather data update frequency.
+With 5 minutes of Deep Sleep mode you do not have a real time weather situation.
+This is insignificant for some weather data (for example temperature, humdity and preassure) because this measures don't have great variations in 5 minutes, but it could be significant for other weather data (for example wind speed and direction).
+For this reason you can set the Deep Sleep time based on your necessities.

+### Wind speed measurement
+The wind speed measurement is derived by:(http://cactus.io/hookups/weather/anemometer/davis/hookup-arduino-to-davis-anemometer-wind-speed), (https://github.com/rpurser47/weatherstation) and (https://github.com/switchdoclabs/SDL_Weather_80422).
+It works as following:

+When the External module executes the readWind function, it actives the pulses measurement (via interrupt) for 5 seconds (sample window for wind measurement) (using delay function), then stops the pulses measurement (disabling the interrupt) and calculates the wind speed and gust in this 5 seconds window.

 ### Requirements
 To compile correctly the source code is required to install the following board and libraries from PlatformIO interface in Atom: